QUIQQER/template-businesspro/README.md

 QUIQQER Business Pro
 ====================

-This template allow you to create a modern and responsive website.
+This template allows you to create a modern and responsive website.
 Thanks to many settings you can simply adjust this template to yours needs.